 At the time of this post, I’ve been running it for a little under a year now and honestly and shockingly to everyone else I absolutely love it.

 Plus the ONLY reason it’s successful is because I have taken every single bit of knowledge that I’ve gained online and applied it to the offline business (the amount of times people ask if I’m a national company or compliment me on the branding and professionalism is amazing).

-BUT it has taught me a lot and likewise the knowledge I’ve learnt from a direct result of running the offline business can be transferred over to running an online business too….
+BUT it has taught me a lot and likewise, the knowledge I’ve learned from a direct result of running the offline business can be transferred over to running an online business too…

 1).
 The Golden Rule Of 7 Still Applies